'Embodiment of evil': Jayme Closs kidnapper sentenced to die in prison

 Patterson expressed his regret in a mumbling statement.

-“I would do absolutely anything, I would die, I would do absolutely anything to bring them back,” said Patterson, provoking his father to break down in tears.
+“I would do absolutely anything, I would die, I would do absolutely anything to bring them back,” Patterson said, causing his father to break down in tears.
 “I don’t care about me, I’m just so sorry.”

 Dressed in black with a face mask, he shot Closs’ father through the front door with a shotgun then broke down the door of the bathroom where Closs and her mother were hiding.
 Patterson bound the girl with duct tape, shot her mother, then put Closs in the trunk of his car and drove to his cabin in Gordon, about 60 miles (97 km) north of Barron.